KBOZ-FM

 KBOZ-FM (99.9 MHz, "99.9 K-Bear") is a radio station licensed to Bozeman, Montana, United States.
 The station serves the Bozeman area.
-The station's licensee is held by Desert Mountain Broadcasting Licenses, LLC.
+The station's license is held by Desert Mountain Broadcasting Licenses LLC.

-The offices and all the studios are located southwest of Bozeman at "Radio Ranch", 5445 Johnson Road.
 KBOZ-FM shares a transmitter site with KBOZ and KOBB-FM, east of the studios on Johnson Road and Fowler Lane.
 KBOZ-FM, KOZB, and KOBB-FM all have construction permits to move to a new shared transmitter site on top of Green Mountain, along I-90 east of Bozeman.

 History

-The station was assigned the call letters KZLO on December 17, 1992; an "-FM" suffix was added on March 22, 1993.
+The station was assigned the call sign KZLO on December 17, 1992; an "-FM" suffix was added on March 22, 1993.
 KZLO-FM signed on in April 1993 as a country music station branded as "The Fox".
 On May 21, 2004, the station became the current KBOZ-FM.

 On June 1, 2018, KBOZ-FM and its sister stations went off the air.

 Effective December 6, 2019, the licenses for KBOZ-FM and its sister stations were involuntary assigned from Reier Broadcasting Company, Inc. to Richard J. Samson, as Receiver.
-The licenses for these stations were sold to Desert Mountain Broadcasting Licenses, LLC in a deal completed in January 2022.
+The licenses for these stations were sold to Desert Mountain Broadcasting Licenses LLC for $300,000 in a deal completed on January 31, 2022.